AbrahimSA/Retail_Sales/README.md

 - **Product_Category**

 # Segmentation
-- **K-means** clustering was used to find out whether we can group customers based on their spending behaviour as influenced by age and group.
+- **K-means** clustering was used to find out whether we can group customers based on their spending behaviour as influenced by age and gender.

 ### Total Amount vs Age